 Where any employee of the Company (including its directors) proposes dealing at any time in the Securities, prior approval from the Chairman is required in order to determine whether such a transaction might be sensitive or infringe the general prohibition on Insider Trading (see paragraph 3.4(a) above).
-For this purpose, the relevant person must seek the written permission of the Chairman at least 7 days prior to the proposed trading in the Securities.
-This request may be a "standing notice" that the relevant person intends to buy or sell the Securities over a specified period (up to a maximum of 5 business days after expiry of the notice to the Chairman) after the initial 7 day period or may specify that the relevant person intends to buy or sell the Securities up to a maximum amount as specified in the request to the Chairman.
+For this purpose the relevant person must provide at least 7 days prior written notice to the Chairman of the proposed trading in the Securities.
+This notice may be a "standing notice" that the relevant person intends to buy or sell the Securities over a specified period (up to a maximum of 5 business days after expiry of the notice to the Chairman) or may specify that the relevant person intends to buy or sell the Securities up to a maximum amount as specified in the notice to the Chairman.